How caring for stray cows created Babban miyan's identity | Headlines

 How caring for stray cows created Babban miyan's identity

-Drenched in sweat, clearing the floor covered in cow dung while smearing his pyjama cuffs, Zubaid-ur-Rehman could be mistaken for an ordinary labourer working at a cow shelter in the hinterlands of Uttar Pradesh.
-But, he is not.
+Drenched in sweat, clearing the floor covered in cow dung which also smears his pyjama cuffs, Zubaid-ur-Rehman could be mistaken for an ordinary labourer working at a cow shelter in the hinterlands of Uttar Pradesh.
+But he is not.

 The man owns 40 acres of land where he has developed mango orchards and also runs a real estate business apart from a utensil factory in New Delhi.
 Notwithstanding his net worth, running into several crores, Zubaid-ur-Rehman spends weekends tending to 65 cows at Madhusudan Gaushaala, developed and maintained by him at Chandyana village in Bulandshahr district, about 125 kms from the national capital.
 'Babban miyan' as he is popularly known, takes pride in fulfilling the desire of his mother Hamidunnisa Khanam.
 Sheltering and protecting cows and addressing the river Ganga as mother, comes naturally to him.